ladih/Neural-Networks-from-Scratch/Backpropagation/README.md

 ![Training data](training_data.png)

-How points in the plane are classified by the neural network after training on the training data:
+How points in the plane are classified by the neural network after training has been done on the training data:
 ![Example of classification](example_classification.png)